The Estella Canziani Post-Graduate Bursary for Research

-Other needs may be considered at the discretion of the Society's Post-Graduate Bursary Committee.
+Other needs may be considered at the discretion of the society’s Post-Graduate Bursary committee.
 Requests for assistance in attending a conference at which the applicant will present a paper on his or her research may also be considered.
-The value of the Bursary will vary according to the needs of the applicant's research project, but should not exceed £1,000.
+The value of the Bursary will vary according to the needs of the applicant’s research project, but should not exceed £1,500.
 The Bursary is for a period of one year or less.

-- Applicants for the Bursary must be currently registered on, or in the forthcoming academic session will be registered on, a full- or part-time programme of research leading to a Ph.D. or an equivalent degree with a research component.
+- Applicants for the Bursary must be currently registered on a full- or part-time programme of research leading to a PhD.
+MPhil, MA or an equivalent degree or level 7 or 8 qualification with a research component.

 - Application for a Bursary may be made for any year in the student’s research career.